awsdocs/amazon-ecs-developer-guide/doc_source/ECS_CLI_tutorial_EC2.md

    ecs-cli configure profile --access-key AWS_ACCESS_KEY_ID --secret-key AWS_SECRET_ACCESS_KEY --profile-name ec2-tutorial
    ```
 **Note**
-If this is the first time you are configuring the ECS CLI these configurations will be marked as default\.
+If this is the first time that you are configuring the ECS CLI, these configurations are marked as default\.
 If this is not your first time configuring the ECS CLI, see [ecs\-cli configure default](cmd-ecs-cli-configure-default.md) and [ecs\-cli configure profile default](cmd-ecs-cli-configure-profile-default.md) to set this as the default configuration and profile\.

 ## Step 2: Create Your Cluster<a name="ECS_CLI_tutorial_cluster_create"></a>